kwoeser/EasyA/README.md

 EasyA is a web based application designed to help students analyze the grading history of courses and instructors.
 Students can use historical grade data to compare grading distributions and make informed decisions about which classes and instructors to choose.
-You can find the classes that have the highest chance of giving you an A. This project was made for CS 422.
+You can find the classes that have the highest chance of giving you an A. This project was made for CS 422 at the University of Oregon.

 ## :zap: Features